Finch-API/finch-docs/docs/Integrating-with-Finch/Integration Checklist.md

 - [ ]  Each Finch `access_token` is associated with a static Finch `company_id`.
 You can find the id using the `/introspect` endpoint.
 Save this in your data store alongside the token and use it when contacting Support about an issue or while reconciling billing statements from Finch.
 - [ ]  Each Finch API response returns a `Finch-Request-ID` in the headers.
 Use this when contacting Support about an issue.

-## Production Setup

-The following steps will help create a white-labeled experience for your users.
+## Auth Fallback and Email Forwarding

-- [ ]  Email forwarding to Finch is an enterprise-level feature that allows you to provision a custom email address for some API integrations.
+- [ ] Email forwarding to Finch allows you to provision a custom email address for some API integrations.
 Contact our team on Slack or send an email to `developers@tryfinch.com` to get started.

+- [ ] With email forwarding set up, ask our team to opt in to [authentication fallback](../Product-Guides/Automated-Connect-Flow.md#authentication-fallback) to allow your customers better ability to authenticate through Finch Connect.
+This feature is only available to *Scale* tier customers.

 ## Testing Your Finch integration and Going Live